• If you are citizen of an European Union member nation, you may not use this service unless you are at least 16 years old.

 There have been several films including one about the Marconi operators

-In a recent exhibition held in the Hall Street factory an interesting reconstruction of the wireless room was featured.
+In an exhibition held in the Hall Street factory an interesting reconstruction of the wireless room was featured.

 The Marconi installation